-Y01H21 Multicultural Minds - Multicultural Minds is a one semester survey course designed to facilitate student exploration of contemporary literature written by global authors.
+G01H01 Multicultural Minds - Multicultural Minds is a one semester survey course designed to facilitate student exploration of contemporary literature written by global authors.
 Students will use an analytical focus to deepen their ability to critically view multicultural literature; express themselves, their ideas, and the ideas of others through speaking, presenting, and writing; and take part in discussions that explore their current cultural understanding, as well as expand those understandings toward a broader worldview.
 Grade Level: 11-12 Prerequisite: No Teacher Recommendation Needed: No Minimum Credit: 0.5 Maximum Credit: 0.5 NCAA Approved: No

-G01H06 Speech & Communications - Speech develops public speaking skills.
+G01H06 Speech & Communications - Speech & Communication develops public speaking skills.
 The curriculum includes skills in researching, writing, presenting, and adapting speeches to various audiences and purposes.
 Forensics and debate may be included.
 Grade Level: 10-12 Prerequisite: English I Teacher Recommendation Needed: No Minimum Credit: 0.5 Maximum Credit: 0.5 NCAA Approved: No

 G04H00 Theory of Knowledge I IB - Theory of Knowledge I IB is an analytical and abstract look at the process of acquiring knowledge.
 "What can we know?" and "How can we know?" are the two central questions.
-The course will explore the nature of the individual as a knower; the function of reason, perception, language, and emotion as ways of knowing; and the disciplines human science, history, natural science, math, the arts, and ethics as areas of knowledge.
+The course will explore the nature of the individual as a knower; the function of reason, perception, language, and emotion as ways of knowing; and the disciplines of human science, history, natural science, math, the arts, and ethics as areas of knowledge.
 Various readings, discussions, activities, and the work of historic knowledge theorists will form the basis of the curriculum.
 Theory of Knowledge is required for the International Baccalaureate Diploma.
 Grade Level: 12 Prerequisite: Acceptance into the International Baccalaureate Diploma Program Teacher Recommendation Needed: No Minimum Credit: 0.5 Maximum Credit: 1.0 NCAA Approved: No EPSO: Yes

-Y01H19 Film as Literature - Film as Literature is a semester course for students interested in film history, the language of film, and production techniques.
-Although the class is meant to be interesting and interactive, teamwork, attendance, oral communication and critical thinking skills are required.
+G01H05 Film as Literature - Film as Literature is a semester course for students interested in film history, the language of film, and production techniques.
+The class is meant to be interesting and interactive; therefore, teamwork, attendance, oral communication, and critical thinking skills are required in addition to the core literacy components of Reading, Writing, Speaking and Listening, and Language.
 Students learn the language of film to analyze film.
-After learning how to "read" films on literary, dramatic, and cinematic levels, students view both film clips and whole films by genre and discuss the films in Socratic seminar fashion.
-Films may include classics such as Citizen Kane, On the Waterfront, and Rebel without a Cause.
-Grade Level: 11-

-12 Prerequisite: English II Teacher Recommendation Needed: No Minimum Credit: 0.5 Maximum Credit: 0.5 NCAA Approved: No
+After learning how to "read" films on literary, dramatic, and cinematic levels, students view both film clips and whole films by genre and discuss the films in Socratic Seminar fashion.
+Films may include a variety of modern and classic examples at teacher discretion, including a variety of genres and styles.
+Grade Level: 11-12 Prerequisite: English II Teacher Recommendation Needed: No Minimum Credit: 0.5 Maximum Credit: 0.5 NCAA Approved: No